 Hanuman Asana – The Monkey God’s Posture

-The words Hanuman Asana come from the Sanskrit.
+The words Hanuman Asana come from Sanskrit.
 Hanuman is the name of the Monkey God in India.
 Asana means posture.

-In our weekly asana tutorial, we share the step by step instructions and later explain about the benefits and contraindications.
+In our weekly asana tutorial, we share the step-by-step instructions and later explain about the benefits and contraindications.

 Remember to warm up your body properly before attempting Hanuman Asana.